EndPointCorp/end-point-blog/2020/05/21/messaging-app-spring-kafka-pt-three.html.md

 }
 ```

-In the next chapter we’ll shape and complete the authentication service and controller and add message sender and receiver services.
+In the [next chapter](/blog/2021/01/14/messaging-app-spring-kafka-pt-four), we’ll shape and complete the authentication service and controller and add message sender and receiver services.
 We’ll also configure and enable [Spring WebSocket](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-websocket).

 In the final chapter, we’ll create a simple web app interface as a messaging client to test our spring-kafka messaging application.